leeton1412/bronament/README.md

 If the individual wins their match, clicking the icon next to their name will progress them through the brackets.
-It will alert() the winners name
+It will alert() the winners name.
 - ![After load and win](assets/images/new-win.jpg)

-It can be used on all devices.
-But the site will alert() to state if screen needs rotating
+It can be used on all devices, but the site will alert() to state if the screen needs rotating.

 Hosted on [GitHub Pages](https://leeton1412.github.io/bronament/) Repository on [GitHub.com](https://github.com/leeton1412/bronament)